rwxrob/zet/docs/1952/README.md

-# !doit !dontwait !ceasetheday !carpediem !carpe rwxrob.tv
+# rwxrob.tv: !doit !dontwait !ceasetheday !carpediem !carpe

 ⚡ (Picture was me at 42.)
 I've been and done many things in the many years here on Earth.
 All I can say is DON'T WAIT!
 You don't need permission.
 Cease the day.
 Take risks.
 Live your best life, while you can.